 History of the Netherlands

-The Netherlands, a small countries with great deeds.
-A country that has known hardships, but has always managed to learn and grow from it.
+The Netherlands is a small country with great deeds.
+Our country has known hardships, but has always managed to learn and grow from it.
 Values such as tolerance and entrepreneurship have remained important throughout Dutch history.
-To understand the country and its countrymen, you need get to know its past.
+Learn more about the Netherlands as we outline our history from the 16th century.

 Roman and Frankish era